-I usually paint on location (plein air) like the Impressionist painters, so I can capture the experience and natural light in seascapes, cityscapes or landscapes of New Zealand.
-Clouds, water, light and shadow fascinate me.
-So much more than a photo on canvas, the brushwork and occasionally sand or bugs grace my plein air piece.
-I need 2 or 3 sessions on location and then more hours in the studio to complete a painting.
+Like the impressionists, I usually paint on location (plein air) so I can capture the natural light in seascapes, cityscapes or landscapes of New Zealand.
+Clouds, water, light and shadow fascinate me, constantly changing as I paint.
+Usually I need 2 or 3 sessions on location and then more hours in the studio to complete a painting.
 Most of my work is oil or acrylic.

 Please click on the examples of my work to see enlargements.